Featuring many links to orchid-related sites. Orchid events, classified ads, and speakers page. Carson E. Whitlow. Adel, Iowa, United States.

 Grassroots organization made up of people, orchid societies, and orchid businesses dedicated to raising awareness and money for orchid conservation.

-The primary objective of The Orchid Conservation Alliance is to promote the conservation of wild orchid species in their native habitats.
-The current goal is to purchase 100 hectares of undisturbed orchid habitat in the high Andes of Ecuador.
+The primary objective of the OCA is to promote the conservation of orchid species in their native habitats.
+International orchid focused travel offered.
+Founded 2006.
+Encinitas, California, United States.

 Online plant encyclopedia with a particular focus on orchids and ferns.
 Traditional Japanese culture is featured with sections on Neofinetia falcata, slipper orchids, and others.
 Kyushu, Japan.

 World Orchid Iconography (a database with graphical material for many orchid species), OrchidKeys (interactive keys to search European orchid species) and BibliOrchidea (orchid literature database with more than 150,000 entries, ...

 Research reports on Neottia (ovata) and Epipactis (helleborine subsp. neerlandica).
 Also the periodical Eurorchis and a guide on how to do fieldwork can be downloaded.
 Dirk Kapteyn den Boumeester.
 Netherlands.

 Orchid images, history, anatomy, flowering periods, art gallery, care tips.
 Orchid quiz.
 Books.
 Online magazine the "Orchid News".
 Delfina de Araujo.
 Rio de Janeiro, Brazil.

 French language encyclopaedia of orchids.
 Classification, glossary, conservation, images, and culture of many orchids.
 Vincent Liefooghe.
 France.